top of page

 Forza and Froda: The two dominant impulses in Lafferty’s fiction, forza (force/violence) and froda (fraud/conning).
 Forza is wrath, aggression, metaphysical violence; when redeemed, it is fortitude.
 Froda is trickery, guile, evasion, con games; its corresponding virtue is prudence.
 Lafferty makes them clash as a recurring dialectic: tragedy moves by forza, comedy by froda.
 Neither is neutral.
 Forza unredeemed yields unmerited bloodsmell; froda unrestricted consumes itself.
 Their cross-pressure creates his signature Janusian peripeteia, which is deeper than mood whiplash.
 The terms are taken from Northrop Frye’s The Secular Scripture, where romance depends on them as co-constitutive forces.
 Lafferty makes them fictional constants that animate his compensatory fabulation.

-Fracturing of Reality: Gregorio Montejo uses the phrase "Fracturing of Reality" in his essay "Aeviternity: R. A. Lafferty’s Thomistic Philosophy of Time in the Argo Cycle Gregorio" to describe the existential break occurring when characters in Lafferty’s Argo cycle prematurely enter the future, crossing the thin boundary separating present actuality from future potentiality.
+Fracturing of Reality: Gregorio Montejo uses the phrase "Fracturing of Reality" in his essay "Aeviternity: R. A. Lafferty’s Thomistic Philosophy of Time in the Argo Cycle" to describe the existential break occurring when characters in Lafferty’s Argo cycle prematurely enter the future, crossing the thin boundary separating present actuality from future potentiality.
 Montejo explains that this fracturing leads individuals into "the shattering state of contingency," where both personal identity and objective reality become dangerously unstable.

 Ghost Story: Lafferty wrote that his total production is “one very very long novel … a ghost story that is also a jigsaw puzzle.
 And the mark of my ghost story is that there is a deep underlay that has never attained clear visibility, never attained clear publication.”

 Gold of Story: Lafferty refines myth, history, and philosophy into a higher form, what he calls the “Christ gold.”
 Like Augustine’s “plundering the gold of Egypt,” his work extracts truth from tradition while warning against mistaking mere glitter for the real thing.
 His stories demand discernment: to see what is true, what is dross, and what risks becoming an idol.
-His nonfiction insistently asks that readers seek the gold of story.
+His nonfiction insists that readers seek the gold of story.

 Iconographic Insetting: Lafferty's inclusion of short anecdotes or images early in a story, not as decoration but as a compacted key to the narrative’s architecture.
 Beginning as static description, this icon expands in significance as the story progresses, moving from motif to organizing principle.
 Somewhat like a blend of metonymy and iconicity, iconographic insetting condenses crucial information within a single moment, only to reveal its meaning on close re-reading.
 This technique works not only within individual works but across Lafferty’s larger body of fiction, forming hidden intertextual ties that hold together the underlying cohesion of his Ghost Story.